Larry Davis (born 1966): March 1991 conviction for the murder of a Bronx drug dealer

 Raymond Vizcaino, reputedly a drug dealer in the Bronx, was murdered in August 1986.
-In January 1987, Davis's older brother Eddie Davis was arrested and charged.
-Allegedly, Eddie and Larry, along with two others, attempting robbery at a Webster Avenue apartment, shot through the door, killing Vizcaino.
-A jury convicted Eddie Davis in June 1989.
+In January 1987, Davis' older brother Eddie was arrested and charged.
+Allegedly, Eddie and Larry, along with two others, attempted a robbery at a Webster Avenue apartment and shot through the door, killing Vizcaino.
+A jury convicted Eddie in June 1989.

-Larry Davis's trial began five months later.
+Larry Davis' trial began five months later.
 In March 1991, the jury found him guilty.
-Already serving 5 to 15 years on weapons convictions, Davis received another 25 years to life.
-Once sentenced, creating a loud scene until the judge expelled him, Davis spoke for about an hour, airing again his longstanding complaint that the police and the judicial system were conducting a vendetta against him.
+Already serving five to fifteen years on weapons convictions, Davis received another twenty-five years to life in prison.
+Once sentenced, creating a loud scene until the judge expelled him, Davis spoke for about an hour, airing again his longstanding complaint that police and the judicial system were conducting a vendetta against him.